leviizu/ETL-Customer-and-product-data/README.md

 ## ETL-Customer-and-product-data

-These datasets arrive at Staging/Bronze environments.
-Prepare and Transform them as needed to a normalized/Silver environment, per you best judgment, in a system of your choice.
-Share your script/screenshot of how you accomplish data transformations.
-Briefly explain your observations.
+The raw_customer_data.csv and raw_customer_data.csv datasets arrive at Staging/Bronze environments.
+The goal is to Prepare and Transform them as needed to a normalized/Silver environment.

-My Observations: 1-CDWAE-assessement:
+The cleaning and transformation was done using python; funnctions were defined to handle the different anomalies that arose:

+###1-CDWAE-assessement:
 - The file seem to contain names of customers
 ● The names seem to be coming from different countries as some had non ascii characters this will be normalized using unidecode
 ● Some Names had numbers and punctuation marks